-People who are less humble are more likely to worry about their own death.
+Research has shown that people with higher levels of humility were less likely to worry about their own death.
 People with higher levels of humility feel less self-importance and are more willing to accept life’s journey.
 That means they’re less likely to have death anxiety.

 Individuals with more physical health problems experience greater fear and anxiety when considering their future.

 Thanatophobia isn’t a clinically recognized condition.
 There are no tests that can help doctors diagnose this phobia.
 But a list of your symptoms will give doctors a greater understanding of what you’re experiencing.

 The official diagnosis will likely be anxiety.
 Your doctor, however, will note that your anxiety stems from fear of death or dying.